OpenNews/srccon-lead/logistics.md

 ## Accessibility

 The Fleisher venue and all of the rooms we will be using are fully ADA accessible, with ramps and an elevator to reach rooms around the venue.
-The food we provide wlll be labeled, and we'll have options for all dietary needs.
+The food we provide will be labeled, and we'll have options for all dietary needs.
 We ask about any accommodation needs as part of registration, but if you have any additional thoughts or questions, [please reach out](mailto:srccon@opennews.org).

 ## Childcare